Right at the start, it might be worth stating what team coaching is not. It is not:

 Who really decides what the priorities are for this team?

-How often in the last month did anyone chose not to speak up about something they felt wasn’t right?
+How often in the last month did anyone choose not to speak up about something they felt wasn’t right?

 3 – Team coaching explores systems